Guest Speakers

 Throughout her career, she has held senior positions at Procter & Gamble, the City of Barcelona, and Ericsson, where she led their European venture capital firm.
 Artigas holds a Master of Science in Chemical Engineering and has completed postgraduate programs at Berkeley and the Max Planck Institute.
 She has been named an ambassador for Stanford’s "Women in Data Science (WIDS)" initiative and is widely recognized as an international expert in AI regulation and governance.

-Shafi Goldwasser, Berkeley
+Shafi Goldwasser, UC Berkeley

 Director of the Simons Institute for the Theory of Computing at UC Berkeley